-Even if you’re not considering building your own rig, this page could be helpful to understand the basic concepts of a synth.
+Even if you’re not considering building your own modular rig, this page could be helpful to understand the basic concepts of a synth and help to determine what you’re looking for.
 This will also help you figure out the many virtual synthesizers for your PC or Mac.
 My posts will not focus on the technical side too much.
 Instead, we’ll explore the musical side of modular.
-But first, we have to identify the essential building blocks that make up a synthesizer.
+But first, we have to create a little glossary with common terminology and identify the essential building blocks that make up a synthesizer.

 Sound – The Voltage Controlled Oscillator or VCO